 Using a variable named “$query” an SQL statement is formed to retrieve the data from the database.
 The example shows the SELECT statement has been used to select all the fields from the busdata database.
-The “$result” variable stores the query results, a conditional check is also performed to check if the query was successful, if it wasn’t an error message is displayed.
+The “$result” variable stores the query results, a conditional check is also performed to check if the query was successful, if it was not an error message is displayed.

 Stage Three